vhaghani26/NHIP_Finder/README.md

 Collaborators: Viktoria Haghani, Vanessa Su, Jewel Wilson, He Yang

 This pipeline is designed to be fed in raw data in the form of FASTQ files (`fq.gz` or `fastq.gz`) and output the number of NHIP reads detected per sample.
+The pipeline currently supports single-end data, including Nanopore sequencing data.

 ## Read in Samples (`01_read_samples.py`)